Mercy036/VocalizeIt/README.md

 # 🎙️ VocalizeIt

 **Create.
 Manage.
 Conquer Your Stories.**
-VocalizeIt is a powerful and elegant text-to-speech web app that transforms your words into expressive audio using the **ElevenLabs API**.
+VocalizeIt is a powerful and elegant text-to-speech web app that transforms your words into expressive audio using the **Microsoft Azure TTS API**.
 Whether you're writing a story, scripting a video, or just exploring creative narration, VocalizeIt brings your text to life.

 ---